michelesanfilippo/Compiler/README.md

 # Compiler
-compiler made with flex and bison in C
+Compiler made with flex and bison using C.
+The compiler works for a library and return which books are taken and which are free.